 What are the retirement benefits?

 All employees have the option of choosing between the Teachers’ and State Employees’ Retirement System (TSERS), a defined benefit plan, or the UNCW Optional Retirement Program (ORP), a defined contribution plan.
 For both plans, your automatic contribution rate is 6% of your eligible pay.
 UNCW contributes 6.84% to ORP participants, while the TSERS rate changes annually.
-For more information, see UNCW’s benefits page.
+For more information, see UNCW’s retirement benefits page.

 What leave does this position accrue?